jb55/kindlize/README.md

 be exactly the same as your local `dropDir` directory (i.e., files could be either added or deleted from your Kindle!).
 This command will also send the newly added pdfs to the right `collection` on your Kindle.
-For example, `Zu12.pdf` file will show up in the `incoming - astrocoffee` collection, however, you have to reboot your Kindle to see it in action.
+For example, `Zu12.pdf` file will appear in the `incoming - astrocoffee` collection, however, you have to reboot your Kindle to see it in action ;-(.

 You can always type